wboswall/portfolio/README.md

 # portfolio
-This is a collection of my web and software projects that don't have their own repository.
+This is a collection of my web and software projects that makes up my portfolio.